ErosMLima/Game_of_Twitt3r/README.md

 **Game_of_Twitt3r**🐦

-Click on the link in the About and play.
+Click in the link in the About and play.